Hein Wellens

 Wellens was known among European cardiologists as "the giant of Maastricht" and for many years was associated with the University of Limburg School of Medicine in Maastricht, Netherlands.
 At his department of cardiology, many future clinical cardiac electrophysiologists trained from 1976 until his retirement in 2002.

 Early life and education

 Wellens was born on 13 November 1935 in The Hague, the Netherlands.
 He studied medicine at the University of Leiden.
-Following two years of internal medicine, he did three years of cardiology in the Wilhelmina Gasthuis Hospital of the University of Amsterdam under the guidance of Prof Dirk Durrer.
+Following two years of internal medicine, he did three years of cardiology in the Wilhelmina Gasthuis Hospital of the University of Amsterdam under the guidance of Professor Dirk Durrer.